intel/nauta/docs/user-guide/actions/getting_started.md

 ## Viewing Experiment Output Folder

-You can use the following steps to mount the output folder and view TensorBoard data files.
+Use the following steps to mount the output folder and view TensorBoard data files.
 Mount a folder to your Nauta namespace output directory:

 1.	**macOS/Ubuntu:** Mount your `Nauta` output directory to a local folder.
 Create a folder for mounting: `my_output_folder`.

       `mkdir my_output_folder`

-2. To see the correct mount options and command:
+2. To see the correct mount options and command, execute:

        `nctl mount`

 3. Use the mounting command that was displayed to mount Nauta storage to your local machine.
 The following are examples of mounting the local folder to the Nauta output folder for each OS:
        * **macOS:** `mount_mbfs //'USERNAME:PASSWORD'@CLUSTER-URL/output my_output_folder`
        * **Ubuntu:** `sudo mount.cifs -o username=USERNAME,password=PASSWORD,rw,uid=1000 \ //CLUSTER-URL/output my_output_folder`
-       * **Windows:**  Use Y: drive as mount point. `net case Y: \\CLUSTER-URL\output /user:USERNAME PASSWORD`

 4. Navigate to the mounted location.
        * **macOS/Ubuntu only:** Navigate to my_output_folder
-       * **Windows only:** Open Explorer Window and navigate to Y: drive.

-5. See the saved event file by navigating to `mnist-single-node/tensorboard.` Example file: `events.out.tfevents.1542752172.mnist-single-node-master-0`
+5. See the saved event file by navigating to `mnist-single-node/tensorboard.`

+   Example file: `events.out.tfevents.1542752172.mnist-single-node-master-0`

 6. Unmount Nauta Storage using one of the below commands:
        * **macOS:** `umount output my_output_folder`
        * **Ubuntu:** `sudo umount my_output_folder`
-       * **Windows:** `Eject or net use Y: /delete`

 To unmount previously mounted Nauta input storage from a local folder/machine refer to [Unmounting Experiment Input to Storage](unmount.md) for more information.

 For more information on mounting, refer to [Working with Datasets](working_with_datasets.md).
 To unmount previously mounted Nauta input storage from a local folder/machine refer to [Unmounting Experiment Input to Storage](unmount.md) for more information).

 ## Removing Experiments

 An experiment that has been completed and is no longer needed can be removed from the experiment list using the `cancel`  command and its `--purge` option.

 * If the `--purge` option _is not_ set in the `cancel` command, the experiment will only change status to CANCELLED.

 * If the `--purge` option is set in the `cancel` command, experiment objects and logs will be irreversibly removed (the experiment’s artifacts will remain in the Nauta storage output folder).

-**Note:** For --purge information, refer to [Deleting a User Account](../actions/delete_user.md).

 **Syntax:** `nctl experiment cancel [options] EXPERIMENT-NAME`

-Enter this command, substituting your experiment name:
+Execute this command, substituting your experiment name:

  `nctl experiment cancel –-purge <your_experiment>`

+**Note:** For --purge information, refer to [Deleting a User Account](../actions/delete_user.md).

 ----------------------